 3b.
-24-0707 Transit 2050+: Draft Project Performance and Draft Network
+24-0707 Transit 2050+: Draft Project Performance and Draft Network public review this summer.

 Staff will provide an update on the Transit 2050+ plan, including draft findings from the assessment of major transportation projects and how analyses to-date helped inform development of a draft transit network for